--- Simple logic gates ---

 Possible "Spiraling" Through Logic Gates:

-Step 1: Look at all three 2.1.11-13 in a "mercenary" way; just, how can you do these things /answer these assessment statement "at face value" And definitely mainly relate them to what you already know: compound boolean conditions in Java.
-So look superficially at just the parts of each notes page that relate directly to the assessment statement.
+Step 1: Look at all three 2.1.11-13 in a "mercenary" way; just, how can you do these things /answer these assessment statement "at face value" And definitely mainly relate them to what you already know (possibly...): compound boolean conditions in Java.

-Step 2: Then look at the advanced material, including the video on transistors, the videos showing logic gates as dominoes, and even the crazy intense Crash Course videos, as well as the in depth parts of the notes about how all this ultimately has to do with the logic gates of circuits.
+Step 2: Then look at the advanced material, including the video on transistors, the videos showing logic gates as dominoes, and even the crazy intense Crash Course videos.

-Step 3: Then, spiral through once again the more IB CS assessment statement related part, keeping in mind what you are doing with truth tables and so on is mimicking what is actually happening at the very low level of transistors.
+Step 3: Then, spiral through once again the more IB CS assessment statement related part, keeping in mind what you are working with is actually happening at the very low level of transistors.

 ____________________________